waikereru/waikereru.github.io/_posts/2014-03-04-institute-of-landscape-architects-visit.md

 {% include figure image_path="/assets/images/news/landscape-architects-visit.jpg" %}

-Read more about the visit [in this letter of support](/assets/documents/InstituteOfLandscapeArchitectsLetterOfSupport.pdf).
+Read more about the visit <a href="/assets/documents/InstituteOfLandscapeArchitectsLetterOfSupport.pdf" download>in this letter of support</a>.